 Delta, American and Allegiant

 All airline passengers should arrive at least two hours prior to the scheduled departure time.
-Arrive even earlier during peak times, such as holidays, in case there are delays in parking or going through security.
+Arrive even earlier during peak times such as holidays and three hours early if traveling internationally.
 Most airlines require passengers to check baggage at least 30 minutes prior to departure.
-It is also required to be at the gate at least 20 minutes prior.
+It is also required to be at the gate at least 20 minutes prior to departure.

-Be aware that departure time means when the plane is scheduled to take off, not when passenger boarding may actually begin.
-Airlines have instituted 10 minute door closing policies, meaning all passengers must be in their seats 10 minutes before scheduled departure time.
-Airlines can deny boarding if you check-in less than 30 minutes before departure.
-Check with your airline for their policy.
+Be aware that departure time means when the plane is scheduled to take off, not when passenger boarding may actually begin or end.
+Airlines can deny boarding if you check-in less than 30-45 minutes prior to departure.

 Boarding passes may be printed from your home computer up to 24 hours prior to departure.
-You may also pick them up at the airline ticket counter, or self-service electronic check-in where available.
+You may also pick them up at the airline ticket counter, or self-service self-service kiosk where available.

 Be sure to check with your airline to confirm or if you have questions.